OpenEvalProject/evals/manuscripts/elife-08351/v1/manuscript.md

 Within construct validity, there was a significant difference in pooled effect size between genetically engineered mouse models and human xenograft (p-value <0.0001) and allograft (p-value 0.001) model types (Figure 3B).
 For external validity (Figure 3C), malignancies tested in more and diverse experimental systems tended to show less extreme effect sizes (p < 0.001).

-## Evidence of publication bias
+### Evidence of publication bias

 For the 158 individual experiments, 65.8% showed statistically significant activity at the experiment level (p < 0.05, Figure 2—figure supplement 1), with an average sample size of 8.03 animals per treatment arm and 8.39 animals per control arm.
 Funnel plots for all studies (Figure 4A), as well as our renal cell carcinoma (RCC) subset (Figure 4B) suggest potential publication bias.
 Trim and fill analysis suggests an overestimation of effect size of 45% (SMD changed from −1.8 [−2.1, −1.7] to −1.3 [−1.5, −1.0]) across all indications.
 For high-grade glioma and breast cancer, the overestimation was 11% and 52%, respectively.
 However, trim and fill analysis suggested excellent symmetry for the RCC subgroup, suggesting coverage of the overall effect size and confidence intervals and not overestimation of effect size.

-## Preclinical studies and clinical correlates
+### Preclinical studies and clinical correlates

 Every malignancy tested with sunitinib showed statistically significant anti-tumor activity (Figure 2).
 Though we did not perform a systematic review to estimate clinical effect sizes for sunitinib against various malignancies, a perusal of the clinical literature suggests little relationship between pooled effect sizes and demonstrated clinical activity.
 For instance, sunitinib monotherapy is highly active in RCC patients (Motzer et al., 2006a, 2006b) and yet showed a relatively small preclinical effect; in contrast, sunitinib monotherapy was inactive against small cell lung cancer in a phase 2 trial (Han et al., 2013), but showed relatively large preclinical effects.

-Using measured effect sizes at a standardized time point of 14 days after first administration (a different time point than in
+Using measured effect sizes at a standardized time point of 14 days after first administration (a different time point than in Figures 2–4 to better align our evaluation of dose–response), we were unable to observe a dose–response relationship over three orders of magnitude (0.2–120 mg/kg/day) for all experiments (Figure 5A).
+We were also unable to detect a dose–response relationship over the full dose range (4–80 mg/kg/day) tested in the RCC subset (Figure 5B).
+The same results were observed when we performed the same analyses using the last time point in common between the experimental and control arms.

 ![Figure 5.](https://cdn.elifesciences.org/articles/08351/elife-08351-fig5-v1.jpg)

 **Figure 5.:** Only experiments with a once daily (no breaks) administration schedule were included in both graphs.
 Effect size data were taken from a standardized time point (14 days after first sunitinib administration).
 (A) Experiments (n = 158) from all malignancies tested failed to show a dose–response relationship.
 (B) A dose–response relationship was not detected for RCC (n = 24).
-(C) Dose–response curves reported in individual studies within the RCC subset showed dose–response patterns (blue diamond = Huang 2010a [n = 3], red square = Huang 2010d [n = 3], green triangle = Ko 2010a [n = 3], purple X = Xin 2009 [n = 3]).DOI: http://dx.doi.org/10.7554/eLife.08351.013
+(C) Dose–response curves reported in individual studies within the RCC subset showed dose–response patterns (blue diamond = Huang 2010a [n = 3], red square = Huang 2010d [n = 3], green triangle = Ko 2010a [n = 3], purple X = Xin 2009 [n = 3]).

 ## Discussion